 Higher Sale Price and Stronger Offers

 Buyers pay more for homes that appear move-in ready, well-maintained, and emotionally appealing.
-A presale consultation strategically positions the home to justify asking price or above by enhancing perceived value through professional presentation, neutral appeal, and highlighting key selling points.
+A presale consultation positions the home to justify asking price or above by improving perceived value through professional presentation, neutral appeal, and highlighting key selling points.

 The financial return is measurable and significant.
 According to National Association of Realtors data, 17% of buyer's agents report that staging increases the dollar value offered by 1% to 5%, with seller's agents reporting similar increases.